Routine Maintenance

 Routine maintenance schedules can be calendar-based or meter-based.
 The frequency of needed maintenance really depends on the type of asset, the nature of its component parts, and usage patterns.
 Items with relatively short-lived component parts such as fan belts or light bulbs will need more frequent routine maintenance.

-- Usage-based – Maintenance is triggered when a certain meter reading is detected (eg: X number of operating hours).
-Takes into account the average daily usage of a machine to forecast an optimal due date based on predicted equipment failure.
-Ideal for assets that have varying usage patterns (eg: equipment usage spikes during peak times but remains moderate otherwise).
+• Usage-based Maintenance is triggered based on specific meter readings, such as X number of operating hours, and considers the average daily usage of a machine to forecast an optimal due date, taking into account predicted equipment failure.
+This approach is ideal for assets with varying usage patterns, such as equipment that experiences spikes during peak times but remains moderate otherwise.
+Fleet management software can facilitate this predictive maintenance strategy efficiently.

 Difference Between Routine and Non-Routine Maintenance